m3gan-m/CIDM-6395-Capstone/Assignment1.md

 >Technology planning and project management

 ## Four Areas
-ERD                      | ERD Components
+AREA                      | Description
 ---                             | ---
-***Data Analytics***        | ***List below*** Defintion        | An entity is a thing that can have data stored about it.
+***Data Analytics***        | ***List below***
+Courses taken: CIDM 5310, CIDM 6308        | An entity is a thing that can have data stored about it.
 It can be a physical object (e.g. car, person), a concept (e.g. address) or an event (e.g. student enrolment in a course).
 They represent nouns.
-&nbsp;***Data Mining and Management***                 | ***List below*** Defintion        | An entity is a thing that can have data stored about it.
+&nbsp;***Data Mining and Management***                 | ***List below*** Courses taken: CIDM 5310, CIDM 6308        | An entity is a thing that can have data stored about it.
 It can be a physical object (e.g. car, person), a concept (e.g. address) or an event (e.g. student enrolment in a course).
 They represent nouns.
 &nbsp;***Systems Development***                 | ***List below***
-Defintion        | An entity is a thing that can have data stored about it.
+Courses taken: CIDM 5310, CIDM 6308        | An entity is a thing that can have data stored about it.
 It can be a physical object (e.g. car, person), a concept (e.g. address) or an event (e.g. student enrolment in a course).
 They represent nouns.
 &nbsp;***Networking and Cybersecurity***                 | ***List below***
-Defintion        | An entity is a thing that can have data stored about it.
+Courses taken: CIDM 5310, CIDM 6308        | An entity is a thing that can have data stored about it.
 It can be a physical object (e.g. car, person), a concept (e.g. address) or an event (e.g. student enrolment in a course).
 They represent nouns.
 &nbsp;
 &nbsp;
 **Contribution to Capstone**                 | *How the four areas are integratable*